mynamedaike/lyft-dataset-preprocessing/README.md

 pip install -e ."[dev]"
 ```

+## 3. Download the training dataset from [LYFT LEVEL 5 OPEN DATA](https://level-5.global/download/)

+## 4. Place the train.zarr directory in the sample directory

-## 3. Run the script
+## 5. Run the script

 ```
 cd ../..
 python saveDataToCSV.py
 ```
-Pickle files will be generated and saved in the dataset directory.
+CSV files will be generated and saved in the dataset directory.